 - Egg.
 This helps to bind the meatballs and keep them moist – but you can use 1/2 cup ricotta cheese instead if you prefer.

-PRO TIP: If you want to check the seasoning, pan-fry a little of the mixture before you form the meatballs.
-That way you can add a little more salt if you think it needs it.
+If you want to check the seasoning, pan-fry a little of the mixture before you form the meatballs and taste it first.

 There are a couple of ways you can do this: